-In FY12 (January – December, 2012), Food Finders distributed more than 4 million pounds of food and household products through these agencies, totaling 65% of our total distribution.
+In FY14 (January – December 2014), Food Finders distributed more than four million pounds of food and household products through these agencies, totaling 65 percent of total food distribution.
 Through their partnership with Food Finders, these agencies provide a highly cost-effective method of large-scale food distribution to communities across the state.

-In Indiana, one in four children are food insecure and kids enrolled in free and reduced lunch programs are often left with little or no food during the weekends.
+In Indiana, one in five children struggle with hunger – kids enrolled in free and reduced lunch programs are often left with little or no food during the weekends.
 The BackPack Program ensures that these children have something to eat between Friday afternoon and Monday morning.
 Each Friday, students enrolled in the program receive a backpack filled with nutritious, non-perishable, kid-friendly food.
-Teams of Volunteer Packing Partners fill the packs each week.
+Teams of volunteer Packing Partners fill the bags each week.
 The BackPack Program is made possible through volunteers, generous donations and grants.

 Food Finders’ Summer Feeding Program leverages federally-funded resources to provide meals and groceries to children during summer break.
 The meals are served on-site in low-income neighborhoods and community locations.
-In 2012, 20,000 meals were served in communities spanning nine counties.
+In 2015, more than 22,000 meals were served in communities spanning six counties.

-The Food Finders Mobile Pantry Outreach Program takes a truckload of food to areas to efficiently reach the people that need it while supplementing the work of other hunger relief agencies.
+The Food Finders Mobile Pantry Outreach Program takes a truckload of food out across its 16 county service area to efficiently reach the people that need it most while supplementing the work of other hunger relief agencies.
 It is a “farmers market” style distribution.
 The truck is filled with fresh produce, meat, baked goods and a variety of other items.